With just about any lifestyle change, it’s essential to get max nutrition.

 This can lead to metabolism issues.

-As wheat is very common in the modern diet, you should know that it is now processed with significantly fewer nutrients than earlier decades, a research in The American Journal of Clinical Nutrition confirms.
+As wheat is very common in the modern diet, you should know that it is now processed with significantly fewer nutrients than earlier decades, research in The American Journal of Clinical Nutrition confirms.

 This modern wheat is also more problematic for those with gluten intolerances, according to studies in the Annals of Allergy, BMC Gastroenterology, and Journal of Trace Elements in Medicine and Biology.